How to track Affiliate Sales in Google Analytics

 Run A/B tests with affiliate sale and lead conversion data in Google Analytics

 Now that you have your sales data in Google Analytics, you can run A/B tests and focus on sale conversions when you evaluate the A/B tests.
-A page generating less traffic does not necessarily mean that it generates less revenue, thus it is of importance to consider the sales data when doing A/B tests.
+A page generating less traffic does not necessarily mean that it generates less revenue, thus it is important to consider the sales data when doing A/B tests.

 Analyse affiliate conversion data in Google Analytics on device category level (currently not available in GA4)

-You can also find out whether certain advertisers do not convert on all devices which can be caused by cross device / app use.
+You can also find out whether certain advertisers do not convert on all devices which can be caused by cross device/app use.
 An example could be that users click out from the web browser on a mobile and then are automatically redirected to the merchant’s app.
-There can be cases where these conversions will then not be correctly attributed to your affiliate id.
-Within this report you can easily spot this because you will then see that these advertisers do not convert at all on mobile.

-Additional Tips for Google Analytics
+Additional Tips For Google Analytics

 How to track affiliate link clicks in Google Analytics